cilium/cilium/Documentation/bpf.rst

 networking, tracing and security (e.g. sandboxing).

-Although BPF exists since 1992, this document covers the extended Berkley Paket Filter (eBPF) version which has first appeared in Kernel 3.18 and renders the original version which is being referred to as "classic" BPF (cBPF) these days mostly obsolete. cBPF is known to many as being the packet filter language used by tcpdump.
+Although BPF exists since 1992, this document covers the extended Berkley Packet Filter (eBPF) version which has first appeared in Kernel 3.18 and renders the original version which is being referred to as "classic" BPF (cBPF) these days mostly obsolete. cBPF is known to many as being the packet filter language used by tcpdump.
 Nowadays, the Linux kernel runs eBPF only and